Chad Fletcher: Career rise

 Fletcher was 4th in the West Coast Best & Fairest voting in 2002 before he improved to 3rd in 2003 and 2nd in 2004.
 In 2003, Fletcher was selected to play for Australia in the International Rules series against Ireland, and in 2004 he was named to the interchange bench of his first All-Australian team.

-Fletcher was one of the most prolific ballwinners in the AFL, and played in the West Coast midfield with Daniel Kerr.
+Fletcher was one of the most prolific ball winners in the AFL, and played in the West Coast midfield with Daniel Kerr.

 Chad Fletcher was sometimes forgotten in West Coast's incredible midfield but did show he was very skillful.

 Fletcher is also remembered for running into a fence while practicing a training drill blindfolded in 2005, an initiative by coach John Worsfold.
 He was not injured.

 2006 season

-Fletcher was also known as a "prolific" ballwinner who could accumulate many possessions in a game.
+Fletcher was also known as a "prolific" ball winner who could accumulate many possessions in a game.
 However 2006 saw him considered one of the least accurate kicks in the league, costing the Eagles many turnovers.
 He was ranked 1st in clangers per game at West Coast in 2006.